solstice23/typst-ribbons/docs/manual.typ

 = Internal Types

-Here are the definitions and examples of some internal types used in the `typst-ribbons` library.
+Here are the definitions and examples of some internal types used in the `typst-ribbony` library.

 == Edge <sec:internal-type-edge>
 Internally, an edge is represented as a dictionary with the following keys: